Code of practice for the international recruitment of health and social care personnel in England

 International health and social care personnel will not be charged fees for recruitment services in relation to gaining employment in the UK

-The EAS has a Great Britain-wide remit - however, any concerns relating to fees or conduct of non-Great Britain-based agencies can also be reported to the EAS using the contact details provided at Annex E.
+EAS has a Great Britain-wide remit - however, any concerns relating to fees or conduct of non-Great Britain-based agencies can also be reported to EAS using the contact details provided at Annex E.

 Employers and contracting bodies will not contract recruitment organisations, agencies or collaborations that charge fees to candidates wishing to be considered for recruitment to the UK.
 Any recruiting organisation that sub-contract to agencies outside the UK must not use non-UK agencies that charge applicants fees.

-All international health and social care personnel will have the appropriate level of English language to enable them to undertake their role effectively and to meet registration requirements of the appropriate regulatory body
+International health and social care personnel will have the appropriate level of English language to enable them to undertake their role effectively and to meet registration requirements of the appropriate regulatory body

 All potential employees will be able to communicate effectively in English to practise safely, and to enable them to communicate appropriately with patients, clients, carers, family and colleagues.

-The Code of Practice on the English language requirements for public sector workers aims to help public authorities to meet their obligations under Part 7 of the Immigration Act 2016.
+The Code of practice on the English language requirements for public sector workers aims to help public authorities to meet their obligations under part 7 of the Immigration Act 2016.

-All appointed international health and social care personnel must be registered with the appropriate UK regulatory body
+Appointed international health and social care personnel must be registered with the appropriate UK regulatory body

-Candidates should be advised of the requirements to practise in the UK, and how to obtain relevant professional registration and be signposted to the relevant regulatory organisation.
+Candidates should be advised of the requirements to practise in the UK, and how to obtain relevant professional registration and be signposted to the relevant regulatory body.
 It is the responsibility of the individual recruit to progress the registration process, with support from the relevant regulatory body.
 Employers and contracting bodies should continue to communicate with their recruit to make sure they are clear about the process and support them to avoid unnecessary delays.

 Candidates should be advised of the role of membership representative bodies and the professional support, medical defence and representation they provide.

-All international health and social care personnel required to undertake supervised practice by a regulatory body should be fully supported in this process
+International health and social care personnel required to undertake supervised practice by a regulatory body should be fully supported in this process

-The health or social care personnel will not be charged for any part of supervised practice, and will be employed on the same terms and conditions of employment as other trained employees.
+Employees will not be charged for any part of supervised practice, and will be employed on the same terms and conditions of employment as other trained employees.
 Employers and contracting bodies are encouraged to recognise previous relevant experience.

-Health or social care personnel will have appropriate opportunities to reach the required standard for UK registration, and will be objectively and fairly assessed.
+Staff will have appropriate opportunities to reach the required standard for UK registration, and will be objectively and fairly assessed.

+All employment offers will be made subject to occupational health clearance.
 Occupational health assessment information is confidential and will only be divulged to the relevant occupational health bodies, or as permitted or required by law.

 Successful applicants will be informed of guidelines issued by the relevant regulatory body related to serious communicable diseases.

-All international health and social care personnel will have appropriate pre-employment checks including those for any criminal convictions or cautions as required by UK legislation
+International health and social care personnel will have appropriate pre-employment checks including those for any criminal convictions or cautions as required by UK legislation

 Employers and contracting bodies must carry out pre-employment checks seeking to verify that an individual meets the preconditions of the role they are applying for.

 All health and care providers registering or registered with the Care Quality Commission (CQC) must meet regulation 19 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
-This requires providers to make available to the CQC the information set out in schedule 3, which sets out 8 categories of information required to be kept by providers about all persons employed in the provision of services.
+This requires providers to make available to CQC the information set out in schedule 3, which sets out 8 categories of information required to be kept by providers about all people employed in the provision of services.
 Applicants will be informed that any individual who has made a false declaration may be dismissed from their post.

 All appointments should provide references from current and previous employers and/or education providers.

-All international health and social care personnel offered a post will have a valid visa before entry to the UK
+International health and social care personnel offered a post will have a valid visa before entry to the UK

-Personnel offered a post in the UK must have an appropriate visa that allows them to undertake employment or training.
+Overseas recruits offered a post in the UK must have an appropriate visa that allows them to undertake employment or training.
+The cost of any visa may be met by the employer at their discretion.

 This should include the rules on bringing dependents to the UK, and in particular the rules around sole responsibility and adult dependency, to ensure the candidate is clear about:

-• the process
+- the process

-• what evidence they will be expected to provide
+- what evidence they will be expected to provide

-• the ramifications if their application is unsuccessful
+- the ramifications if their application is unsuccessful

 Guidance on applying for health and social jobs in the UK from abroad must be made available to a candidate at the earliest opportunity.